 Weight Distribution Hitches vs. Airbags

 Weight distribution is important because it gives you a better ride and driving visibility.
-As well, it improves steering ability, allows you to brake better, reduces driving fatigue, and allows the driver to be more focused.
+It also improves steering ability, allows you to brake better, reduces driving fatigue, and allows the driver to be more focused.
 Proper weight distribution helps you from exceeding tow ratings, which increases the longevity of the tow vehicle.
-Clearly, weight distribution is something you want at the top of your mind when you are shopping for a new hitch!

 Request a Quote